Relief money is coming – for some. Here’s what to know.

 For everyone else, the government will mail a check.

 Direct deposits began this weekend.
-The Treasury said paper checks will begin to be issued later in the month.
+The Treasury said that tens of millions will receive direct deposit payments by Wednesday.

 Everyone who gets a payment will receive written notice within 15 days after the payment that specifies how much you received and how it was delivered.
 The IRS also said the “Get My Payment” app will allow taxpayers to track the status of their payment.